First world country was a term coined during the Cold War Era.

 - Income per capita.

-In the 1990s, Turkey’s situation regarding Human Development was worse than Mexico, Ukraine, or South Africa.
+In the 1990s, Turkey’s situation regarding Human Development was worse than Mexico, Ukraine, or South Africa due to economic crises.

-Turkey has a long way to reach the US’s human development and life standard.
-But in two things, Turkey may match USA standards, the health system and natural beauty.
+Turkey has a long road to achieving a level similar to the USA’s human development standard.
+Yet, in two areas, Turkey may match the USA’s standards, the health system and natural beauty.

 Access to the health system is seen as a human right in Turkey, and even private health services are affordable and subsidized by the government.